Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 `grant select on t to u2 with grant option;`{{execute}}

-Review the object privilege of the granted object privileges (you should specify the column width for formatting the output in sqlplus).
+Review the object privilege of the granted object privileges.

+Specify  the column width for formatting the output if you are using sqlplus.

 `column grantee format a20;`{{execute}}